-Cover Photo: Wellton-Mohawk Bypass Drain by Morelos Dam, Yuma, Arizona, taken July 2009.
+Cover Photo: Colorado River, Yuma, Arizona, taken July 2012.

-COLORADO RIVER SALINITY OPERATIONS, JANUARY 1, 2010 THROUGH DECEMBER 31, 2010, UNDER IBWC MINUTE NO. 242
+COLORADO RIVER SALINITY OPERATIONS, JANUARY 1, 2011 THROUGH DECEMBER 31, 2011, UNDER IBWC MINUTE NO. 242

-This report presents the results of the operations from January 1 through December 31, 2010 under the agreement with the Republic of Mexico (Mexico) titled Permanent and Definitive Solution to the International Problem of the Salinity of the Colorado River.
+This report presents the results of the operations from January 1 through December 31, 2011 under the agreement with the Republic of Mexico (Mexico) titled Permanent and Definitive Solution to the International Problem of the Salinity of the Colorado River.
 The agreement is incorporated into International Boundary and Water Commission, United States and Mexico (IBWC) Minute No. 242 dated August 30, 1973.
 Minute No. 242 replaced Minute No. 241 (which replaced Minute No. 218).
 Operations began on June 25, 1974 under Minute No. 242, immediately following approval of Public Law 93-320 Colorado River Basin Salinity Control Act (Act of 1974) on June 24, 1974.

 This report is based on United States Section of the IBWC (USIBWC) records on water flows and salinity levels determined jointly by the United States and Mexican Sections of the IBWC, as well as flow-monitoring data from the United States Geological Survey and volume and chemical investigations data from the Bureau of Reclamation.
 Exhibit 1 shows the locations referred to in this report.
-The 2010 records show that the United States (U.S.) operations of the lower Colorado River resulted in compliance with the agreement in IBWC Minute No. 242.
+The 2011 records show that the United States (U.S.) operations of the lower Colorado River resulted in compliance with the agreement in IBWC Minute No. 242.